Op-Ed: A fight for Greek life - The Tufts Daily

 - Reading: Facebook statuses, Facebook comments, tweets and Instagram posts from friends, fellow students and Greek organizations.
 I have seen countless posts with people spewing angry, hateful things about various topics — politics and Greek life in particular.
 Never before have I felt such a presence of anger and rage on the Tufts campus.
 Never before have I seen such anguish.

-- Internalizing: I, a heteronormative, cisgender, white female, have never felt more isolated from my campus community.
+- Internalizing: I, labelled as complicit in the classist, racist and heteronormative structures perpetuated by Greek life, have never felt more isolated from my campus community.
 People are fighting and I do not want to take part, yet I feel as if I have been given no other choice.
 There is a pressure to speak, but a pressure to speak in a way that I do not agree with.

 About a month ago, the Panhellenic Council released a statement in light of the Nov.
 7 Observer article “Abolish Fraternities.”
 This statement, written by members of the four sororities on campus, was meant to represent all members of sorority life in response to this article.
 However, I, along with many others in Tufts sorority life, did not see this statement until it was released.
 And I, and perhaps others (whom I respect and understand), were not pleased with this statement, which put words in my mouth and made it seem as though I agreed with the abolishment of Greek life.
 In reality, I was hurt and angry.
 I would like to point out parts with which I disagreed:

-Note: CLARIFICATION: An earlier version of this article included the phrase, “heteronormative, cisgender, white female” to describe the writer.
-Per request of the writer, this line has been clarified to reflect that these characterizations are labels that have been attributed to her, rather than self-characterizations.
-The article has been updated accordingly.